Why Most People Never Escape Mediocrity (Even When They Try)

 - Avoiding risk feels wise

-But none of those automatically create growth.
+But none of those things automatically create growth.
+In fact, they can strengthen stagnation when nothing is actually changing.

 4. Fear of Uncertainty Is Stronger Than Desire for Growth

-Uncertainty feels more psychologically uncomfortable than dissatisfaction.
+Uncertainty feels more uncomfortable than dissatisfaction.

 Mediocrity may feel: